DinkeyKing/Improved-KCC/README.md

 - Climbing steps.

 ## Planned features
-- Support for moving platforms.
+- Moving platform interactions.
+- Rigid body interactions.

 ## Important notes
 - Does not work with Godot Physics!!!
 Use the Godot Jolt plugin!!!
 - This is not a drag-and-drop character controller.
 - I've only tested it on low poly terrains.
-- This project's focus is on the collision response.
 - Kinematic character controllers should use static bodies, or animatable bodies.
 - The camera's movement on the Y axis should be smoothly interpolated, to avoid the camera teleporting.